practicalli/clojure/thinking-functionally/lazy-evaluation.md

 22/7
 ```

-The lazyness can be overridden by specifying a precision, eg coersing the result into a specific type
+The laziness can be overridden by specifying a precision, eg coercing the result into a specific type

 ```clojure
 (/  22 7.0)